 - Professional disposition.

 - Attendance at meetings with colleagues and customers in Turners Falls and elsewhere.

 - Overnight travel is expected, sometimes extensively.

 - Must pass periodic background (including fingerprint) checks.

-These requirements are representative, but not all-inclusive, of the knowledge, skill, and ability required to perform this job.
+These requirements are representative, but not all required to perform this job, but not all-inclusive, of the knowledge, skill, and ability required to perform this job.
 Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions.

-This job description is only a summary of the typical functions of this position, not an exhaustive or comprehensive list of all possible job responsibilities, tasks and duties.
-Responsibilities, tasks, and duties of individual jobholders may vary from the above description.
-Other duties, as assigned by the jobholder’s supervisor, may also be required.
+This job description is only a summary of the typical functions of this position, not an exhaustive or comprehensive list of all possible job responsibilities, tasks, and duties.
+Responsibilities, tasks, and duties of individual jobholders may vary from the above description. assigned by the jobholder’s supervisor, may also be required.